pythonanywhere/flask-tutorials/tutorial-1.md

 ...add the following code to configure the database connection:

     SQLALCHEMY_DATABASE_URI = "mysql+mysqlconnector://{username}:{password}@{hostname}/{databasename}".format(
-        username="<the username from the 'Databases' tab>",
+        username="the username from the 'Databases' tab",
-        password="<the password you set on the 'Databases' tab>", hostname="<the database host address from the 'Databases' tab>", databasename="<the database name you chose, probably yourusername$comments>", )
+        password="the password you set on the 'Databases' tab", hostname="the database host address from the 'Databases' tab", databasename="the database name you chose, probably yourusername$comments", )
     app.config["SQLALCHEMY_DATABASE_URI"] = SQLALCHEMY_DATABASE_URI
     app.config["SQLALCHEMY_POOL_RECYCLE"] = 299
     app.config["SQLALCHEMY_TRACK_MODIFICATIONS"] = False

 You need to change the values we set for `username`, `hostname` and `databasename` to the values from the "Databases" tab, and change the `password` to the one you set there earlier.
-(All of these are without the `<>` angle brackets, of course -- those are just there in the code above to highlight things you need to change.)

 The first of these commands sets a variable to the specifically-formatted string SQLAlchemy needs to connect to your database.
 The second stashes that away in Flask's application configuration settings.